 - Always pack some gear for cool and rainy weather, such as a hoodie or light jacket.

-- Wear slip-resistant flip-flops for getting safely around the ship.
+- Wear water shoes or non-slip boat shoes with traction for getting safely around the ship.

 - Comfortable walking shoes are ideal for shore excursions; leave high heels and fancy footwear in the stateroom.